-To fully understand which values of the elastohydrodynamic number permit helical trajectories, we simulate the long-time dynamics of our chemoelastic filament when starting from an initial three-dimensional helical perturbation, and fit a helix to the resulting midpoint trajectory.
+To fully understand which values of the elastohydrodynamic number permit helical trajectories, we simulate the long-time dynamics of our chemoelastic filament when starting from an initially three-dimensional helical perturbation, and fit a helix to the resulting midpoint trajectory.
 In contrast to the sudden transition at a critical $\elastohydronum$ for the symmetrically-patterned filaments shown in \Cref{fig: pump to translator}, this out-of-plane transition appears gradually as $\elastohydronum$ increases.
-The resulting pitch of this helix is plotted as a function of $\elastohydronum$ in \Cref{fig: trans to helical swimmers}a, showing that, at lower $\elastohydronum$, there is a negligible pitch to the helix that may be difficult to observe except on extremely long timescales.
+The resulting pitch of this helix is plotted as a function of $\elastohydronum$ in \Cref{fig: trans to helical swimmers}a, showing that pitch initially grows with $\elastohydronum$.
 As $\elastohydronum$ increases, the helix becomes significantly more pronounced and emerges over lengthscales many times that of the filament.
 Curiously, after a peak around $\elastohydronum\approx8,000$, the pitch decreases, leading to large, approximately circular trajectories that slowly move in three dimensions and trace out very large helices.
 Notably, these dynamics might easily be mistaken for planar motion on shorter timescales.
 An example of these dynamics, associated with significantly smaller scale helices than those before the peak in pitch, is shown in \Cref{fig: trans to helical swimmers}b.
 We remark that the emergent radii of the helical trajectories follow the same trend as the measured pitches, such that the pitch serves as an approximate measure of the lengthscale of the helices.